 3.1.
 CLA Computer Science BA Application

-Once students have been admitted to the College of Liberal Arts, they may pursue admission to the Computer Science major in CLA after completing and enrolling in certain courses in our program.
+Students may pursue admission to the Computer Science major in CLA after completing and enrolling in certain courses in our program.
 Admission to the major is competitive and is based on an unbracketed technical GPA from University of Minnesota – Twin Cities courses.
 Students should be careful to follow the steps and deadlines listed below.
 Eligible students need to apply online at z.umn.edu/applycsciba.